Aliona88/analysis_trending_advertising_videos/README.md

-# Analysis trending advertising videos on Youtube
+# Analysis trending advertising videos on Youtube*

-*The analytical task and dataset used in this project are dummies.
-The project was created exclusively for practice.*

 This project was created for an ad agency to analyze popular YouTube videos and determine what content deserves marketing attention.
 The interactive dashboard is made with Jupyter and Tableau and answers questions: